Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 We can solve this process using a self-consistent recursive solution.
-Let $H_1(x)$ be the probability generating function for the cascade size distribution of a node of intensity 1 \cite{newman2001random}.
+Let $H_1(x)$ be the PGF for the cascade size distribution of a node of intensity 1 \cite{newman2001random}.
 Since the root node is part of the cascade, $H_1(x)$ has to be proportional to $x$ to count that node.
-After that, every possible neighbor generated by $G(x)$ is either receptive with probability $p$, which increments the intensity by 1, or non-receptive with probability $1-p$, in which case the neighbor does not continue the process as it reaches intensity 0.
-Neighbors of intensity 2 will lead to cascades whose size will be generated by $H_2(x)$ and neighbors of intensity 0 will lead to trivial cascades of size 0, as generated by $H_0(x) = x^0 = 1$.
+After that, every possible children generated by $G(x)$ is either receptive with probability $p$ or non-receptive otherwise.
+Receptive children will have intensity 2 and produce cascades whose size is generated by $H_2(x)$, while non-receptive children will have intensity 0 and thus lead to trivial cascades of size 0, i.e, $H_0(x) = x^0 = 1$.
 We can therefore write $H_1(x) = xG\left[pH_2(x)+(1-p)\right]$ to define a recursive self-consistent equation.
-In this equation, we use the fact that a cascade produced by a node of intensity $k$ is the sum of the cascades produced by its children, and that the probability generating function for the sum of a variable number of independent random variables is the composition of the probability generating functions.
+In this equation, we use the fact that a cascade produced by a node is the sum of the cascades produced by its children, and that the PGF for the sum of a variable number of independent random variables is the composition of the PGFs.

 More generally, we can write